 Schmear: When ordering a bagel, asking for a schmear (“just a little”) is the way to get just the right amount of cream cheese.

-Slice: In most parts of the country, consumers buy pizza one whole pie at a time.
-Here, it’s not a pizza place if they don’t sell it by the slice.
-Your choice is not limited to a cheese slice, either, and many New York pizzerias pride themselves on sumptuous displays of many kinds of slices, sometimes with several types ganged up on a single tray: pepperoni, fried eggplant parm, mushroom, buffalo chicken, and tomato-free white pies.
+Slice: In most parts of the country, consumers buy pizza by the pie.
+Here, it’s not a proper pizzeria if they don’t sell slices.
+Your choices aren’t limited to plain cheese, either, and many local pizzerias pride themselves on sumptuous displays of many kinds of slices, sometimes with several types ganged up on a single tray: pepperoni, fried eggplant parm, mushroom, buffalo chicken, and tomato-free white pies.